No. 13 Oklahoma tops Baylor, earns trip to Big 12 title game

 NORMAN, Okla.
+(AP) — Spencer Rattler’s pass hit a Baylor defender in the hands, then somehow landed in Brayden Willis’ arms for a touchdown.

-(AP) — Spencer Rattler threw two touchdown passes, and No. 13 Oklahoma defeated Baylor 27-14 on Saturday night to earn a spot in the Big 12 Championship Game.
+It was that kind of night for Oklahoma — ugly, but good enough.
+Rattler threw two touchdown passes, and the 13th-ranked Sooners defeated Baylor 27-14 on Saturday night to earn a spot in the Big 12 Championship Game.

-The Sooners (7-2, 6-2 Big 12, No. 11 CFP) lost their first two conference games before winning six straight to earn the right to play Iowa State in the title game, which is scheduled for Dec.
+Oklahoma (7-2, 6-2 Big 12, No. 11 CFP) lost its first two conference games before winning six straight to earn the right to play Iowa State in the title game, which is scheduled for Dec.
 19.

+“It’s a really good accomplishment coming back from what this team has the entire year,” Oklahoma coach Lincoln Riley said.

 Rhamondre Stevenson ran for a touchdown and had 98 yards from scrimmage for Oklahoma.
-The Sooners were limited to just 269 yards.
+The Sooners were limited to just 269 yards, but they did just enough in the second half.

+“We knew if we put a couple of things together, things would start to work,” Rattler said.
+“We stuck to the script and reads.
+We were off on a few little things tonight.
+We didn’t put together a clean game.
+We’ll work on that moving forward.”

 The Sooners held Baylor (2-6, 2-6) to 288 yards, including 25 yards rushing.
 They did it without several key players, including linebacker Nik Bonitto, defensive back Brendan Radley-Hiles and safety Pat Fields.